the-codingschool/KOI-exploration/KingstonsProject/README.md

 * What is the smallest combination of variables that will have the strongest correlation to the disposition?
   + What set of variables would lead to the strongest correlation to the disposition when using 1, 2, 3... up to all variables?

+(Probably) FINAL RESEARCH QUESTION:
+How might the orbital periods of planets be affected differently by the planetary radius and stellar surface gravity depending on its disposition?

+Null hypothesis: The average orbital periods of planets will stay the same between different dispositions.

+Alternate hypothesis: The average orbital periods of planets will differ between different dispositions.